dchowitz/slire/docs/DESIGN.md

 This guide explores how to choose the right abstraction and integration points for data access in Node.js services, so that database concerns don’t leak unnecessarily into business logic.
 It focuses on patterns for keeping business logic clean while still taking advantage of managed fields, scope, and transactions, whether you use Slire repositories or native drivers directly.

-For Slire’s repository API, see `README.md`.
-For the rationale behind Slire and its philosophy, see `docs/WHY.md`.
+For Slire’s repository API, see the [API section](../README.md#api).
+For the rationale behind Slire and its philosophy, see [Why Slire?](./WHY.md#why-slire).
 The patterns here are backend‑agnostic and apply equally when using other repository-style libraries (or Slire‑like abstractions) or when you build your own repositories directly on top of native database clients.

 - [Decoupling Business Logic from Data Access](#decoupling-business-logic-from-data-access)
   - [Scope: Database Operations and Beyond](#scope-database-operations-and-beyond)